-Movies and TV shows make up a significant part of our lives.
-They’re where we hear fascinating stories, learn about diverse cultures, and observe some mental and emotional depths of compelling characters, all in our homes.
-These elements do pave the way for us to have a more profound understanding of ourselves and the world around us.
+Movies and TV shows are a significant part of our lives.
+They’re where we hear fascinating stories, learn about diverse cultures, and observe the mental and emotional depths of compelling characters, all in our homes.
+These elements pave the way for a more profound understanding of ourselves and the world around us.

-Needless to say, filming locations are determined by several factors, including the film’s budget, the settings of the story, and so on.
-Some movies can be pretty fine being shot within confined studios, while others require spacious landscapes with plenty of fresh air to deliver the story best.
+Filming locations are determined by several factors, including the film’s budget, the settings of the story, and so on.
+Some movies can be acceptable in confined studios, while others require spacious landscapes with fresh air to deliver the story best.
 The most enthralling part is that the most iconic films and shows were shot in real-life locations that you can visit.

 1. Harry Potter – The United Kingdom

-The Harry Potter film franchise has quite captivated a huge fanbase ever since the release of the first movie.
-Watching our beloved characters grow up throughout the years was one of the fascinating aspects of the film.
-It’s always felt like we all grew up together and got to see their journey from childhood to the fine young men and women they became.
+The Harry Potter film franchise has captivated an enormous fanbase since the first movie’s release.
+One of the fascinating aspects of the film is watching our beloved characters grow up throughout the years.
+It’s always felt like we all grew up together and saw their journey from childhood to the fine young men and women they became.

-The original story of Harry Potter is known to be based in the UK, so it’s easy to guess that England was a huge part of the filming locations, along with Ireland and Scotland.
+The original story of Harry Potter is known to be based in the UK, so it’s easy to guess that England, along with Ireland and Scotland, was a huge part of the filming locations.
 Hogwarts School was a vital aspect of the franchise series, and although it was a fictional place, real-life places were used to depict the infamous school of wizards and witches, which was set in the Scottish Highlands in the books.

 Alnwick Castle, located in England’s northern part, was used to shoot the exterior parts of the school in the first film.
 Standing before the mighty castle, you can get the sense of arriving for your first day at magic school.
-However, the interior parts of Hogwarts actually took place in the historic Oxford University.
-The insides of the colleges were featured particularly in the early movies, where they spent more time inside their school.
+However, the interior parts of Hogwarts were built at the historic Oxford University.
+The insides of the colleges were featured mainly in the early movies, where they spent more time inside their school.

 2. Game of Thrones – Northern Ireland and Iceland

-Game of Thrones is one of the top TV shows in modern times that have taken the world by storm since its release.
+Game of Thrones is one of the top TV shows in modern times, having taken the world by storm since its release.
 The series offers a captivating story with compelling characters, driving the top fanatics insane and attempting to keep track of several different storylines.
-Despite being an American fantasy drama, most of the filming locations took part in Northern Europe.
+Despite being an American fantasy drama, most of the filming locations were in Northern Europe.

-Among the real-life filming locations that you can visit in Northern Ireland is the Magheramorne Quarry.
-It was the filming location of the Castle Black, with many of the sets built around here and left there for people to witness today.
+Among the real-life filming locations you can visit in Northern Ireland is the Magheramorne Quarry.
+It was the filming location of the Castle Black, with many sets built around here and left for people to witness today.
 You can also witness the Causeway Coast featured in scenes of the Iron Islands.

-Iceland was also a top location where many scenes took place, including the renowned Thingvellir National Park and Þórufoss Waterfalls.
-Thingvellir is a popular Icelandic tourist destination, encompassing several attractions and landmarks, including the Hengill mountain that was featured in the series.
+Iceland was also a top location where many scenes occurred, including the renowned Thingvellir National Park and Þórufoss Waterfalls.
+Thingvellir is a famous Icelandic tourist destination, encompassing several attractions and landmarks, including the Hengill mountain that was featured in the series.
 Games of Thrones was also shot in other countries, including Spain, Morocco, Croatia, and Malta, yet Iceland and Northern Ireland remain the top locations.

 3. Star Wars – Around the World

 Star Wars was another series franchise that significantly impacted the world thanks to its creator, George Lucas.
-The franchise started as a movie released in the ’70s before it exploded into a multimedia platform, becoming series, films, books, and even video games.
-Since the franchise has been going for over three decades, it’s hard to pinpoint a single filming location; however, we’ll be highlighting the most popular destinations featured in the franchise.
+The franchise started as a movie released in the ’70s before it became a multimedia platform, becoming series, films, books, and even video games.
+Since the franchise has been going for over three decades, it’s hard to pinpoint a single filming location; however, we’ll highlight the most popular destinations featured in the franchise.

-Basically, the whole world seems to be a real-life set for the renowned Star Wars franchise.
+The world seems to be a real-life set for the renowned Star Wars franchise.
 Yet, Lake Como in Italy was one of the most fascinating destinations featured in the series.
-It’s one of the most splendid Italian lakes that are worth visiting, and it was the filming location of the famous Attack of the Clones.
+It’s one of the most splendid Italian lakes worth visiting, and it was the filming location of the famous Attack of the Clones.

-Another featured Italian location is the renowned Mount Etna, located in Catania, Sicily.
-It’s one of the most famous active volcanoes in the world that erupt regularly.
-Interestingly, the crew caught a real eruption on cameras from several angles, attempting to depict the significant encounter between Anakin Skywalker and Obi-Wan Kenobi.
+Another featured Italian location is the renowned Mount Etna in Catania, Sicily.
+It’s one of the most famous active volcanoes in the world, and it erupts regularly.
+Interestingly, the crew caught an eruption on cameras from several angles, attempting to depict the significant encounter between Anakin Skywalker and Obi-Wan Kenobi.

 4. Indiana Jones and the Last Crusade – Jordan